neoxcrazy/gg-bot-upload-assistant/README.md

 - [ ] Add more bugs to be fixed
 - [ ] Add Support for new platforms
     - [ ] Anasch
+- [ ] Ability to upload to all available trackers (USE WITH CAUTION)

 ### v2.1
 - [ ] Fix existing bugs